mark-summerfield/murmur/README.md

 `max.urm` only instead of copying the max of the two numbers into `A`, it sets `A` to 99 (“invalid”) at the start, and at the end sets `A` to 1 if `B
 < C`, otherwise to 0 (i.e., if `B ≥ C`).

+Another interesting example is `eg/lowercase.urm`.
+This illustrates how to use a “subroutine”, although you need to use a hard-coded return address.

 _Note that the examples that match `*x.urm` (except for `max.urm`) use one or more of the extensions listed above._